PurpleKingdomGames/indigo-website/indigodocs/topics/boot-and-start-up.md

 Unlike image and sound assets which are referenced directly in the presentation logic of your game.
 Text assets are only available for use during start up.
 The idea is that text is most likely not plain text, but actually string encoded data like JSON or perhaps a CSV.
 You can get hold of their data via the `AssetCollection` during start up / setup.

 ### The Startup Data Type

-The `Startup` type is a bit funny and under review as it's usability isn't ideal.
-Therefore it deserves some comment to relieve user suffering while we consider what to replace it with.

-The idea, once upon a time, was to allow users to create types that represented a successful start up, and a failed one.
-In theory then, you can create your own error type, as long as you also provide an instance of a `ToReportable` typeclass, which is pretty much identical to "`Show`" in that it is comprised of a function `def report(t: T): String`.

-However, we suggest you simply do the following instead:

 If your setup function has succeeded: